 - You did not get the promotion that was promised to you.

-- You are stagnating at your current job.
+- You are stagnating in your current position.

 - You want a new challenge.